jayqi/nb-black-demo/README.md

 # nb-black-demo

-Experimentation with Python nb-black package
+Experimentation with Python [nb-black](https://github.com/dnanhkhoa/nb_black) package to see how it works.